-We love our latest design and hope that together with our customers, we can help to protect orangutans in the wild.
-We have partnered up with the Sumatran Orangutan Society and will be donating £4 to them from every orangutan sweatshirt sold.
+Help to protect orangutans in the wild.
+We have partnered up with the Sumatran Orangutan Society and will be donating a % to them from every orangutan sweatshirt or orangutan wall print sold.

 The Sumatran Orangutan Society are an amazing charity who work to protect orangutans and the rainforests of Northern Sumatra.
 With only 14,600 remaining in the wild due to the relentless destruction of rainforests makes this precious ape extremely vulnerable in becoming extinct.
 Once widespread throughout the forests of Asia orangutans are now only found on two islands, Sumatra and Borneo.